-$$e^{-E/kT}$$ .
+$$e^{-E/kT}$$

 Above E was the potential energy of the system.
 But it can also be some other energy.
 As a simple example, consider an ideal gas.
 In that, the particles do per definition not interact, so there is no potential energy V at all.
-But instead we do have a kinetic energy $K = 1/2mv^2$ , and this is also where $\mathbf{v}$ is the velocity vector and v the velocity.
-So we can use the Metropolis method just as above to examine the probability distribution of velocities P(v), simply by replacing the position coordinates $\mathbf{r}i$ with the velocities $\mathbf{p}i$ , and the potential energy V with the kinetic one K. The trial velocity change can be as above just displacing each velocity with some
+But instead we do have a kinetic energy $K = 1/2mv^2$, and this is also Boltzmann-distributed.
+The partition function is of the form where v is the velocity vector and v the velocity.
+So we can use the Metropolis method just as above to examine the probability distribution of velocities P(v), simply by replacing the position coordinates \mathbf{r}i with the velocities \mathbf{p}i , and the potential energy V with the kinetic one K. The trial velocity change can be as above just displacing each velocity with some where u_i are uniform random numbers between -1 and 1.